 EDUCATION & REGISTRAION

-Jane is a Clinical Psychologist registered with AHPRA, and a member of the Australian Psychological Society, also the EMDR Association of Australia.
+Jane is a Clinical Psychologist registered with AHPRA and a member of the Australian Psychological Society.
 Jane is an AHPRA-approved Clinical Supervisor and holds the following accreditations.

 Doctor of Clinical Psychology with Distinction, University of Newcastle, U.K.

 Master of Science in Social Research, University of Bath, U.K.

 Bachelor of Science in Psychology with honours, University of Durham, U.K.

 Bachelor of Science in English & Business Management, Beijing International Studies University, P.R.China

 Jane's speciality is in trauma, PTSD and anxiety.
 Jane does not provide assessment reports for medical, legal or insurance claim purposes.